 The department on Oct.
 12 confirmed it had launched an investigation into Weinstein.

 "Based on information referenced in published news reports the NYPD is conducting a review to determine if there are any additional complaints relating to the Harvey Weinstein matter," the NYPD said in a statement.
 "No filed complaints have been identified as of this time."

 Since then, the department has fielded a number of possible leads, but it wasn't until Nov.
 3 that police confirmed they are building a case against Weinstein.
-Chief of Detectives Robert Boyce said a woman came forward nine days prior with allegations of sexual assault against him.
+Chief of Detectives Robert Boyce has said a woman came forward nine days prior with allegations of sexual assault against him.
 "We have an actual case here."

-Boyce said the alleged victim, whom he wouldn’t identify, “put forth a credible and detailed narrative” that police corroborated and took to Manhattan District Attorney Cyrus Vance Jr.
+Boyce has said the alleged victim, whom he wouldn’t identify, “put forth a credible and detailed narrative” that police corroborated and took to Manhattan District Attorney Cyrus Vance Jr.